scaffold-eth/scaffold-eth-2/CONTRIBUTING.md

 - As you update your PR and apply changes, mark each conversation resolved.

 Once the PR is approved, we'll "squash-and-merge" to keep the git commit history clean.

+## Developer Guide

+You can find a detailed guide on `contributors/DEVELOPER-GUIDE.md` (TODO add link once published )